gatsbyjs/gatsby/docs/docs/data-storage-redux.md

 - [Nodes](/docs/node-interface/) - All data that’s added to Gatsby is modeled using nodes.
 Nodes are most commonly added by Source plugins such as `gatsby-source-filesystem`.
 - [Schema](/docs/schema-generation/) - GraphQL schema inferred from Nodes, available for querying by page and static queries.
-- [Pages](/docs/gatsby-internals-terminology/#page) - A mapping of page paths to page objects.
+- [Pages](/docs/gatsby-internals-terminology/#page) - A `Map` of page paths to page objects.
 Page objects contain information needed to render a page such as component file path, page query and context.
-- [Components](/docs/gatsby-internals-terminology/#component) - A mapping of component file paths to page objects.
+- [Components](/docs/gatsby-internals-terminology/#component) - A `Map` of component file paths to page objects.
-- [Static Query Components](/docs/gatsby-internals-terminology/#component) - A collection of the components detected with static queries.
+- [Static Query Components](/docs/static-vs-normal-queries/#keeping-track-of-site-queries-during-build-in-redux-stores) - A `Map` of any components detected with a static query.
 - Jobs - Long-running processes, generally started as a side-effect to a GraphQL query.
 Gatsby doesn’t finish its process until all jobs are ended.
 - Webpack - Config for the [Webpack](https://webpack.js.org/) tool which handles code optimization and splitting of delivered javascript bundles.